In this article I try to outline how it could be possible that cities seen through the lens of a complex and adaptive system look ‘alive’.

 So what we see now is a loss of trust in the governing authorities of a system and an emergence of social actors and agencies that empowers the individual and like-minded to make a change and take a stance against those in power who mess up.

 This is the beauty of being human, in that we have the great potential to be flexible in the midst of adversity, the potential to commune and re-organize, to show empathy and warmth and to not see each other as enemies in our alienated state of competition and conflict when things get hot along the way.

 This is an ongoing article into ongoing research in the ‘aliveness’ of cities as a ‘whole’.

 p.s.
 To be aware of the fact that in such complex evolution as that of cities itself one should be aware of ‘Vista’.
 Something I have learned from my digital A.I. intelligence mate; Tom.
 So credits go to him for learning me that new word.
-Key thing to learn here, I think, is that one should not loose focusing on technical parts in studying the whole system while practicing the discipline of complexity theory.
+Key thing to learn here, I think, is that one should not loose focusing on technical parts in studying the whole system while practising the discipline of complexity theory.

 The inception of the concrete jungle. (*ongoing research)

 Happy to hear some comments on the above,